 Be ready for improv questions.
 In 9 cases out of 10, Amazon interview questions will come from the same interview bank.
 But we can always improvise if we want to.
 There is only one way to be ready for curveballs: research and understand Amazon.

-I’ve created comprehensive training that should give you everything you need to know in order to prepare for Amazon’s competency-based interviews and learn how to answer Amazon interview questions.
-I call it Amazon Interview Bootcamp, and this course has over 9 hours of video content.
+We’ve created comprehensive training that should give you everything you need to know in order to prepare for Amazon’s competency-based interviews and learn how to answer Amazon interview questions.
+We call it Amazon Interview Whizz, and this course has over 15 hours of video content.
 It covers everything from Amazon’s quirks and peculiarities to every single Leadership Principle, learning about the STAR Method and arranging interview logistics.
-I even give you real examples from my professional career and indicate if they would hit the bar or miss the bar on every Leadership Principle.
-Feel free to check it out below.
+We even give you 16 fully deconstructed mock interviews - one for every Leadership Principle.

 Suppose you don't know anyone interviewing with Amazon, then practice with your friends and loved ones.
 If you know someone who is interviewing with Amazon, link up with them and interview each other.
 Then give each other feedback on how well you did.

-We have a YouTube channel where we started posting Amazon Interview Coaching videos and have plans for more useful content.
+We have a YouTube channel with hours of valuable Amazon interview preparation content.
 Feel free to check it out and subscribe.

 We've set up a Membership community where current candidates are finding interview partners, discussing preparation strategies and are helping each other out with study resources.
-Feel free to join.
+We highly recommend that you join and find interview partners.
+Your access to the basic community is FREE, and you will get it together with the FREE Taster Course focused on Customer Obsession.